akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/path-directives/pathSingleSlash.md

 ## Description

-Only passes the request to its inner route if the unmatched path of the `RequestContext` contains exactly one single slash.
+Only passes the request to its inner route if the unmatched path of the @unidoc[RequestContext] contains exactly one single slash.

 This directive is a simple alias for `pathPrefix(PathEnd)` and is mostly used for matching requests to the root URI